Thibka/zoomer/README.md

 ![zoomer_areas](https://projects.thibautfoussard.com/git/zoomer/zoomer_areas.jpg)

-Then, retrieve its x, y, width and height.
-They will be used as parameters.
+Then, retrieve the x, y, width and height of the start area.
+They will later be used as JS parameters.

 ![zoomer_areas_2](https://projects.thibautfoussard.com/git/zoomer/zoomer_areas_2.jpg)